CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 source allas_conf -u csc-user-name -p csc-project-name --s3remove
 ```

+Remember that you need to be careful and security aware, when configuring S3 connection to Allas.
+The S3 keys are stored in a readble format in you home directory and anyone how can read your keys can access Allas until the keys are expilisitly revoked from Allas.
+Removing the keys from your own computer is not enough to deactivate them.

 ## Configuring Allas connection in Windows

 In cases where you can't use _allas_conf_ script you can configure the Allas connetion with